ps2/rileylink/Readme.md

 On the cc1110, I blue is a timer based on/off, letting you know the firmware code is running.
 Green is toggled when a packet comes in.

 The other red LED indicates charging.

-### App

-The [RileyLink iOS app](https://github.com/ps2/rileylink_ios) connects to a RileyLink device via Bluetooth Low Energy, sends data to a Nightscout instance via the REST API, and shows the Nightscout display in a webview.

 ### License